Villa Maya Retreat

 - Air Conditioned

 Villa Maya Retreat is situated in a jungle-clad river gorge close to the village of Cepaka in Bali’s Tabanan Regency, known as Bali’s ‘rice bowl’ due to its vast terraced rice fields.
 This quaint village bordering the Penet River is a rare example of a traditional Balinese community untouched by tourism and the rapid development to the south of the island.
 Villa guests are accorded a privileged insight into the agricultural, religious and daily life of the friendly villagers.
-Just 12 kilometres away is the famed Tanah Lot sea temple and the award-winning Greg Norman-designed Nirwana Bali Golf Course.
-The nearest surf beaches, including Echo Beach, are about eight kilometres from the villa.
+Just 12 kilometres away is the famed Tanah Lot sea temple while the nearest surf beaches, including Echo Beach, are about eight kilometres from the villa.